Risk & Needs Assessment

 The risk assessment is part of a case management process initiated by the Juvenile Court Administrators of Washington State in 1997.

-The Juvenile Court Administrators, in collaboration with the Washington State Institute for Public Policy, developed a risk assessment tool to assist Probation Counselors in determining the level of risk for re-offending, identifying targets for intervention, developing a case management plan, and monitoring progress in reducing risk factors.
+The Juvenile Court Administrators, in collaboration with the Washington State Institute for Public Policy, developed a risk/needs assessment tool to assist Probation Counselors in determining the level of risk for re-offending, identifying targets for intervention, developing a case management plan, and monitoring progress in reducing risk factors.
+The assessment is called Positive Achievement Change Tool (PACT).

-The risk assessment measures risk in several domains, including criminal history, school, use of free time, employment, relationships, family, alcohol and drugs, mental health, attitudes, behavior, aggression, and skills.
-Areas that place the youth at risk to re-offend are identified, as well as the youth’s strengths.
-Priority goals and tasks are established with the youth’s assistance.
-Target dates are established and throughout community supervision, progress is monitored and goals are continually altered.
+PACT measures risk and protective factors in several domains, including criminal history, school, use of free time, employment, relationships, family, alcohol and drugs, mental health, attitudes, behavior, aggression, and skills.
+With the youth’s input, priority goals and tasks are established based on the youth’s criminogenic needs.
+Target dates are established and throughout community supervision progress is monitored and goals are continually altered.

 Aggression Replacement Training